EnioSchaefer/EnioSchaefer/README.md

 ##### Curiosities:
 - I'm 20 years old
 - I was born on Santa Catarina - Brazil
-- I've being in love with the tech world since a kid
+- I've being in love with the tech world since I was a kid

 # 📚 My Stack: